DHTMLX/docs-diagram/docs/api/editor/exportdata_event.md

 ### Description

-@short: fires after the Export Data button has been clicked
+@short: Fires after the Export Data button has been clicked

 ### Usage